f16falcona46/Calhacks_2018/README.md

 # Privacy Guard

-You're planning a suprise party for your Comrade^(TM), but he glides in, and ruins the surprise!
+You're planning a suprise party for your Comrade™, but he glides in, and ruins the surprise!
 Don't let this happen to you!
 Privacy Guard lets you close all your secret Web browser windows with only a phone and a magnet.
 Simply attach a magnet to your door, and attach a phone close to it.
 Tap Connect on